-- default in the payment of any instalment of interest (excluding Additional Amounts) upon any series of Notes as and when the same shall become due and payable, and continuance of such default for 30 days; - (ii) default in the payment of the Additional Amounts as and when the same shall become due and payable, and continuance of such default for a period of 30 days; - (iii) default in the payment of all or any part of the principal of or premium, if any, on any series of Notes as and when the same shall become due and payable either at maturity, upon any redemption, by declaration or otherwise; - (iv) default in the performance or breach of any covenant or warranty of the Issuer or the Guarantors in respect of any series of Notes or the Indenture (other than those described in paragraphs (i), (ii) and (iii) above), and continuance of such default or breach for a period of 60 days after there has been given written notice to the Issuer, the Guarantors and the Trustee by the registered holders of at least 25 per cent. in principal amount of such series of Notes; - (v) any present or future Financial Indebtedness of the Issuer, the Guarantors or any Material Subsidiary other than (A) Non-recourse Indebtedness of the Issuer, a Guarantor or any Material Subsidiary, (B) intra-Group indebtedness, (C) indebtedness of Glencore Agriculture Ltd. and (D) trade credit incurred in the ordinary course and on standard commercial terms, other than the Notes, having a then outstanding principal amount in excess of U.S.\$100,000,000 being accelerated by any holder or holders thereof or
+- (i) default in the payment of any instalment of interest (excluding Additional Amounts) upon any series of Notes as and when the same shall become due and payable, and continuance of such default for 30 days; - (ii) default in the payment of the Additional Amounts as and when the same shall become due and payable, and continuance of such default for a period of 30 days; - (iii) default in the payment of all or any part of the principal of or premium, if any, on any series of Notes as and when the same shall become due and payable either at maturity, upon any redemption, by declaration or otherwise; - (iv) default in the performance or breach of any covenant or warranty of the Issuer or the Guarantors in respect of any series of Notes or the Indenture (other than those described in paragraphs (i), (ii) and (iii) above), and continuance of such default or breach for a period of 60 days after there has been given written notice to the Issuer, the Guarantors and the Trustee by the registered holders of at least 25 per cent. in principal amount of such series of Notes, provided however, that failure to provide the certificate set out under Section 10(a) of the Indenture within 120 days after the end of each financial year shall not constitute an Event of Default; - (v) any present or future Financial Indebtedness of the Issuer, the Guarantors or any Material Subsidiary other than (A) Non-recourse Indebtedness of the Issuer, a Guarantor or any Material Subsidiary, (B) intra-Group indebtedness, (C) indebtedness of Viterra Ltd. and (D) trade credit incurred in the ordinary course and on standard commercial terms, other than the Notes, having a then outstanding principal amount in excess of U.S.\$100,000,000 being accelerated by any holder or holders thereof or any trustee or agent acting on behalf of such holder or holders in accordance with any agreement or instrument evidencing such indebtedness;

-- any trustee or agent acting on behalf of such holder or holders in accordance with any agreement or instrument evidencing such indebtedness; - (vi) the Issuer, a Guarantor or any Material Subsidiary admits in writing that it is unable to pay its debts generally; or a resolution is passed by the board of directors of the Issuer or a Guarantor to be wound up or dissolved; or - (vii) certain events in bankruptcy, insolvency or reorganisation involving the Issuer, a Guarantor or any Material Subsidiary.
+- (vi) the Issuer, a Guarantor or any Material Subsidiary admits in writing that it is unable to pay its debts generally; or a resolution is passed by the board of directors of the Issuer or a Guarantor to be wound up or dissolved; or - (vii) certain events in bankruptcy, insolvency or reorganisation involving the Issuer, a Guarantor or any Material Subsidiary.